python/psf-salt/docs/guides/migration-recipe.md

     ssh -L 4646:127.0.0.1:4646 lb-a.nyc1.psf.io
     ```
    - Then view the `haproxy` status page in your browser [`http://localhost:4646/haproxy?stats`][loadbalancer]
-9. Run `hightstate` on the salt-master to create a public dns record for the new-host
+9. Run `hightstate` on the `salt-master` to create a public dns record for the new host
     ```console
     sudo salt-call state.highstate
     ```